KevinFromConn/urban-octo-telegram/README.md

 # Horiseon Homepage

 Using the provided code (in both HTML and CSS), this webpage was made to be fully accessible.
+I combined CSS elements where applicable, and added in missing IDs into HTML to make sure links within the webpage worked properly.
+I also made sure to add in ALT tags to all images included in the HTML.

 # Screenshot of Webpage